matthew-brett/dash-grant/first_sketch.md

 We conceive data science very broadly, as a transformation in the role of code in data analysis.

-Thus conceived, data science is a fundamental skill for analyzing and understanding data that applies across all quantitative fields.
+Thus conceived, data science is a fundamental skill to analyze and understand data that applies across all quantitative fields.

 It is a fundamental skill for research.